-- differences in the incidence of displacement are relatively small for all age categories under 50, and the curves tend to converge over time. - The displacement/employment ratio of the two oldest age groups 55 to under 60 and 60 and above has deviated farther and farther from the general pattern.
-The graph gives us the impression that the overall rise of displacement-related unemployment in West Germany is primarily due to these two age categories.
+- It was only in the early eighties when the baby-boomers entered the labour market that unemployment risks of the youngest age category were above those of prime age workers.
+Since then differences in the incidence of displacement have been relatively small for all age categories under 50, and the curves tend to converge over time. - However, the displacement / employment ratio of the two highest age groups 55 to under 60 and 60 and above has deviated more and more from the general pattern.
+The graph gives the impression that the overall rise of displacement-related unemployment in West Germany is primarily due to these two age categories.

-Figure 10: Displacement/employment ratio by age category: Ratio of days spent in displacement-type unemployment to days spent in employment, West Germany, 1980 - 1993.
+Figure 6: Displacement/employment ratio by age category: ratio of days spent in displacement-type unemployment to days spent in employment, West Germany, 1980 - 1993

 Source: IAB employment subsample 1975 - 1995; analysis by Thorsten Kalina

-4.3 Displacement/employment ratio by establishment size
+4.3 Displacement / employment ratio by establishment size

-In order to demonstrate the contribution of different types of establishments to unemployment, the displacement/employment ratio was computed for four categories of establishment sizes.
+In order to demonstrate the contribution of different types of establishments to unemployment, the displacement / employment ratio was computed for four categories of establishment sizes.
 This was done for the earliest and latest year possible in the sample, and displacement-related unemployment was split up into "early retirement" and the rest.
-The results are shown in Figure 11.
+The results are shown in Figure 7.

-Figure 11: Displacement/employment ratios and early retirement/employment ratios by establishment size, West Germany, 1980 and 1993.
+Figure 7: Displacement/employment ratios and early retirement/employment ratios by establishment size, West Germany, 1980 and 1993

 Source: IAB employment subsample 1975 - 1995; analysis by Thorsten Kalina

-The following features of Figure 11 should be taken notice of:
+The following features of Figure 7 should be taken notice of: